veny/GearmaNode/README.md

            \____|\___|\__,_|_|  |_| |_| |_|\__,_|_| \_|\___/ \__,_|\___|

-Node.js library for the [Gearman](http://gearman.org/) distributed job system.
+Node.js library for the [Gearman](http://gearman.org/) distributed job system with support for multiple servers.

 ## Features